1. Main points

 Source: Consumer price inflation from the Office for National Statistics

-Image .csv .xlsFigure 4 shows the annual inflation rates for the Consumer Prices Index including owner occupiers' housing costs (CPIH) series for all goods and all services, together with CPIH excluding energy, food, alcohol and tobacco (often referred to as core CPIH).
+Image .csv .xlsFigure 5 shows the 12-month inflation rates for the Consumer Prices Index including owner occupiers’ housing costs (CPIH) series for all goods and all services, together with CPIH excluding energy, food, alcohol and tobacco (often referred to as core CPIH).
 The CPIH inflation rate is added for comparison.

-Contributions to change in the annual CPIH inflation rate, UK, between August and September 2024
+Contributions to the CPIH annual inflation rate, UK, May 2023 to May 2025

 Source: Consumer price inflation from the Office for National Statistics